simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2025-05-07
+<br />**This image is owned by:**
+Collaborative Astrophotography Team (CAT)

+<br />**Title of the image:**  Galaxy Wars: M81 versus M82
+<br />**Description for the image:**  In the upper left corner, surrounded by blue arms and dotted with red nebulas, is spiral galaxy M81.
+In the lower right corner, marked by a light central line and surrounded by red glowing gas, is irregular galaxy M82.
+This stunning vista shows these two mammoth galaxies locked in gravitational combat, as they have been for the past billion years.
+The gravity from each galaxy dramatically affects the other during each hundred-million-year pass.
+Last go-round, M82's gravity likely raised density waves rippling around M81, resulting in the richness of M81's spiral arms.
+But M81 left M82 with violent star forming regions and colliding gas clouds so energetic the galaxy glows in X-rays.
+This big battle is seen from Earth through the faint glow of an Integrated Flux Nebula, a little studied complex of diffuse gas and dust clouds in our Milky Way Galaxy.
+In a few billion years, only one galaxy will remain.
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2505/M81M82_CAT_3780.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).